LINWEN607/congregate/runbooks/group-and-project-migration.md

 * [ ] Notify in the slack channel dedicated to this migration you are running the diff report
 * [ ] Run `congregate generate-diff --staged` to generate the various diff reports
 * [ ] Review the diff reports once they are finished generating
+    * Review the following:
+        * Overall accuracy of groups and projects
+        * Individual accuracy of each group and project
+        * Confirm nothing has an accuracy of 0.
+If an asset is missing (one of the causes of an accuracy of 0), take note of the missing asset in this issue and plan to restage it for another, smaller run of this wave
+        * If the namespaces are incorrect, meaning a project or a group has been migrated to the wrong location, do the following:
+            * For projects:
+                * If the project is in an incorrect namespace within the parent group, move the project to the correct group
+                * If the project is in a completely incorrect, random location on the destination, confirm the spread of the leaked data, and refer to the [rollback instructions](#Rollback)
+            * For groups:
+                * If the group is not within the expected parent group, make a note of the incorrectly migrated group in this issue, delete the group, and refer to the [rollback instructions](#Rollback)
 * [ ] Post a comment in this issue containing the following information:
    * Projects: `<insert-overall-accuracy>`
    * Groups: `<insert-overall-accuracy>`